-Exploit protection automatically applies a number of exploit mitigation techniques on both the operating system processes and on individual apps.
+Exploit protection automatically applies a number of exploit mitigation techniques to operating system processes and apps.

-Exploit protection works best with Windows Defender Advanced Threat Protection - which gives you detailed reporting into Windows Defender EG events and blocks as part of the usual alert investigation scenarios.
+Exploit protection works best with Microsoft Defender Advanced Threat Protection - which gives you detailed reporting into exploit protection events and blocks as part of the usual alert investigation scenarios.

 When a mitigation is encountered on the machine, a notification will be displayed from the Action Center.
 You can customize the notification with your company details and contact information.
 You can also enable the rules individually to customize what techniques the feature monitors.

 Many of the features in the Enhanced Mitigation Experience Toolkit (EMET) have been included in Exploit protection, and you can convert and import existing EMET configuration profiles into Exploit protection.
-See the Comparison between Enhanced Mitigation Experience Toolkit and Windows Defender Exploit Guard topic for more information on how Exploit protection supersedes EMET and what the benefits are when considering moving to Exploit protection on Windows 10.
+See Comparison between Enhanced Mitigation Experience Toolkit and Windows Defender Exploit Guard for more information on how Exploit protection supersedes EMET and what the benefits are when considering moving to exploit protection on Windows 10.

-If you are currently using EMET you should be aware that EMET will reach end of life on July 31, 2018.
-You should consider replacing EMET with Exploit protection in Windows 10.
-You can convert an existing EMET configuration file into Exploit protection to make the migration easier and keep your existing settings.
+If you are currently using EMET you should be aware that EMET reached end of life on July 31, 2018.
+You should consider replacing EMET with exploit protection in Windows 10.
+You can convert an existing EMET configuration file into exploit protection to make the migration easier and keep your existing settings.

 |Security-Mitigations||3||Do not allow child processes audit|